-The Audit, Risk and Compliance Committee reviews the Company's risk management framework annually to ensure that it continues to be suitable for the Company's operations and objectives and that the Company is operating within the risk parameters set by the Board.
-As a consequence of the last review undertaken for the financial year ended 30 June 2019, no significant recommendations were made.
+The Audit, Risk and Compliance Committee reviews the Company's risk management framework and internal control framework, including the key risk indicators annually to ensure that it continues to be suitable for the Company's operations and objectives and that the Company is operating within the risk parameters set by the Board.
+As a consequence of the last review undertaken for the financial year ended 30 June 2021, no significant recommendations were made.